oktadev/okta-blog/_source/_posts/2022-01-19-react-storybook.md

 npx create-react-app@5 react-storybook --use-npm
 ```

-The `create-react-app` command creates a new folder, `react-storybook`, and initialise a basic application skeleton.
+The `create-react-app` command creates a new folder, `react-storybook`, and initialises a basic application skeleton.
 Next, turn this basic React app into a Storybook application.
 Navigate into the newly created folder and run the following command.

 ```bash
 npx sb@6 init
 ```

-When prompted, answer yes to install the `sb` package.
+When prompted, answer *yes* to install the `sb` package.
 Initializing Storybook will create a new folder, `stories` inside the `src` folder, and populate it with some pre-made demo components and stories to be used by Storybook.
 Open the project folder in your favourite IDE.

 You can test out storybook straight away.
 Open a terminal session in the project folder and run the following command.